Travis

 Enterprise Worker Start & Debug Containers

-Stopping and Starting the Worker #
+Stop and Start the Worker Service #

-With Ubuntu 16.04 as host operating system #
+With Ubuntu 16.04 #

 The Travis CI Worker is installed as an systemd service.
 The following commands can be used to check the status and start/stop the service: